-Shoppers looking for a simple indoor, powered antenna will find that the $40 1byone amplified HDTV model (available for $30 at Amazon) comes with all the necessary components, making setup relatively straightforward.
-The antenna also pulls in a good number of channels, making it one of the best HDTV antennas we've reviewed and a solid option for cord cutters looking to save some money.
+Shoppers looking for a simple indoor, powered antenna will find that the $40 1byone amplified HDTV model (available for $30 at Amazon (opens in new tab)) comes with all the necessary components, making setup relatively straightforward.
+The antenna also pulls in a good number of channels, making it one of the best TV antennas we've reviewed and a solid option for cord cutters looking to save some money.

 Design: Flat and black